 OHRP: The Office for Human Research Protections of DHHS.

+Other Considerations: The requirements of any applicable federal laws or regulations or of relevant federal departments or agencies that may not be apparent from the Research protocol or that are specific to the Relying Institution.
+For purposes of this Agreement, HIPAA and its requirements are not considered Other Considerations.

-Other Party(ies): An Indemnification Participating Institution and its trustees, directors, officers, employees, agents, faculty, students, and IRB members to whom a Responsible Party is responsible and who are eligible to be reimbursed by a Responsible Party Under the Indemnification Addendum.
+Other Party(ies): An Indemnification Participating Institution and its trustees, directors, officers, Personnel, and IRB members to whom a Responsible Party is responsible and who are eligible to be reimbursed by a Responsible Party Under the Indemnification Addendum.

 Other Policies: Policies and procedures for the conduct of a reliance relationship that are not Mandated Policies but that Participating Institutions agree among themselves to apply to a reliance relationship under the Agreement.